 Inmediatly Freedom for Cerezo Contreras Brothers

-de de 2002, por Comité Cerezo MéxicoWe ask to Presidente Vicente Fox, to Secretario de Gobernación Santiago Creel and to Presidente de la Suprema Corte de Justicia de la Nación, their interventión to get freedom of Cerezo Brothers and Pablo Alvarado, in jail since august 2001 en the High Security Prison La Palma, Almoloya de Juárez, Participed on their detentión the Federal Army in a inconstitucional way and they were tortured.
+2002, by Comité Cerezo MéxicoWe ask to Presidente Vicente Fox, to Secretario de Gobernación Santiago Creel and to Presidente de la Suprema Corte de Justicia de la Nación, their interventión to get freedom of Cerezo Brothers and Pablo Alvarado, in jail since august 2001 en the High Security Prison La Palma, Almoloya de Juárez, Participed on their detentión the Federal Army in a inconstitucional way and they were tortured.

 During the trial, was murder their lawyer, Digna Ochoa y Plácido.